-While the quick GitHub.dev interface is great for quick edits, many projects require the ability to run applications and execute code as you would on your personal computer.
+While the quick GitHub.dev interface we used to get started in Chapter 2 is great for quick uploads or edits, many projects require the ability to run applications and execute code as you would on your personal computer.
 Fortunately, GitHub offers a service to run such programs on their servers.

 .
 Each codespace is essentially a personal virtual computer that runs in the cloud, that you access through your web browser.